 While Subaru’s rally successes may have been formed on turbocharged petrol engines, its the Outback’s turbocharged diesel that is set to appeal most to UK buyers.
 Reviewers report that it is “nigh-on silent” at a standstill, free from vibration, quick enough for most people, but never fast.
 Subaru offers the car with a CVT automatic gearbox that is impressively smooth, but (like almost all CVTs) causes the engine to drone during hard acceleration.
 With the auto fitted, 0-62mph takes 9.9 seconds, while a top speed of 125mph means the engine has plenty power in reserve at the legal limit.

 Fuel economy has never been a Subaru strongpoint and this hasn’t changed in this new model.
 It can return 46.1mpg, which falls well short of the 58.9mpg you can expect from a diesel Leon X-perience offering the same power.
-High emissions mean you’ll also have a larger tax bill than a SEAT owner, with road tax for the manual diesel Outback coming in at £145 per year, compared to the SEAT’s £110 annual bill.
+High emissions mean you’ll also have a larger tax bill than a SEAT owner.

 Subaru Outback petrol engine